 On Vancouver’s North Shore we love to celebrate!
 Summer is full of free, family friendly festival fun.
-In the fall we have the Coho Festival and the Artists for Conservation Festival.
+In the fall we have the Artists for Conservation Festival.

 Each July the Caribbean Days Festival is takes place at Waterfront Park, in North Vancouver.
 This weekend festival is full of tropical rhythm, cuisine, carnival and culture.
 The festival kicks off with a colourful parade, followed by dining, dancing and entertainment.